insert-coin/CloudyGameThinClient/README.md

 This is an application that the player uses to play the game.
 The player will read a broadcasted video stream from the game engine, and send the player's keyboard and mouse inputs to the game engine via this application.

 ## Launching the client
 To run the thin client itself, you will need to pass in 3 arguments: the IP from which to receive the video stream from, the port number, and the player controller ID.
-The fourth argument (game session ID) is optional.
+The fourth argument (game session ID) is optional, and will default to 1 if not given.

 Example:
 ```